MicrosoftDocs/Devices-docs/surface-hub/conditional_access_for_surface_hub.md

 ### Step 2 ###
 Select each Conditional Access policy and review its **Assignments** and **Access Controls**.
 Use the requirements listed above to determine if the policy is compatible with the Surface Hub.
-If not, the device account needs to be Excluded from such policies in order to sign-in.
+If not, the device account needs to be [excluded](#exclude-device-account-from-unsupported-conditional-access-policies) from such policies in order to sign-in.

 ![Gif image showing how to review each Conditional Access policy for Surface Hub compatability](images/conditional-access-review-policies.gif)